romeokienzler/c3/GettingStarted.md

 - The operator name is the python file: `my_operator_name.R` -> `claimed-my-operator-name`
 - The operator description is currently fixed to `"R script"`.
 - The required R packages are installed with: `install.packages(<packname>, repos=<optional repo>)`
 - The interface is defined by environment variables `my_parameter <- Sys.getenv('my_parameter', 'optional_default_value')`.
-Output paths start with `output_<path>`.
-Note that operators cannot return values but always have to save outputs in files.
 - You can cast a specific type by wrapping `Sys.getenv()` with `as.numeric()` or `as.logical()`.
 The default type is string.
 Only these three types are currently supported.
 You can use `NULL` as a default value but not pass `NULL` via the `job.yaml`.
+- Output paths for KubeFlow can be defined with `Sys.setenv()`.
+Note that operators cannot return values but always have to save outputs in files.

 You can optionally install future tools with `apt` by adding a comment `# apt <command>`.